mhamrah/blog/content/post/2009-02-18-digging-into-ruby-on-rails-from-c-and-mvc-aspnet-mvc.md

--
+---
-title: 'Digging into Ruby on Rails from C# and .MVC (Asp.Net MVC)'
+title: "Digging into Ruby on Rails from C# and .MVC (Asp.Net MVC)"
 redirect_to: https://hackhands.com/learning-ruby-rails-c-asp-net-mvc/
 author: Michael
 type: post